FirebirdSQL/oltp-emul/qa/oltp-emul/readme_quick_start.txt

    * FB architecture name, database and test settings;
    * overall performance results: total, dynamic for 10 time intervals, detailed per each unit;
-   * when test config setting 'mon_unit_perf' is 1: gathered monitoring data about performance with detalization down to: 1) for FB 2.5 - application units; for FB 3.0 - application units and tables;
+   * when test config setting 'mon_unit_perf' is 1: gathered monitoring data about performance with detalization down to: 1) for FB 2.5 - application units; for FB 3.0 and above - application units and tables;
    * exceptions that occured during test;
    * database statistics after test finish;